Nick-Rivera/quartz/docs/tutorials/tutorial-lesson-06.md

 CronTrigger is often more useful than SimpleTrigger, if you need a job-firing schedule that recurs based on calendar-like notions, rather than on the exactly specified intervals of SimpleTrigger.

-With CronTrigger, you can specify firing-schedules such as "every Friday at noon", or "every weekday and 9:30 am", or even "every 5 minutes between 9:00 am and 10:00 am on every Monday, Wednesday and Friday during January".
+With CronTrigger, you can specify firing-schedules such as "every Friday at noon", or "every weekday at 9:30 am", or even "every 5 minutes between 9:00 am and 10:00 am on every Monday, Wednesday and Friday during January".

 Even so, like SimpleTrigger, CronTrigger has a ***startTime*** which specifies when the schedule is in